 - a.
 Orthotics and Prosthetics Services: Primary services are provided by HANGER.
 Orthotics and prosthetics representatives consult with Tri-City Rehabilitation Center frequently and actively participate in the department's gait evaluations when needed.
 Current patients may be fitted prior to their discharge from therapy to monitor fit, proper function, and adequate education of orthosis and prostheses throughout their therapy.
 The Orthotist/Prosthetist is responsible for documenting any patient interactions and issuing equipment.
 Referrals to this service may be initiated by Physical or Occupational Therapy; however, a physician's referral is mandatory. - b.
 Psychological/Neuropsychological Services: Referrals for Psychological/Neuropsychological services are made by a physician - c.
 Vocational Rehabilitation Services: Referrals for Vocational Rehabilitation services are made by a physician.
 These services are available to our patients through the Department of Rehabilitation in San Diego. - d.
 Dentistry Services: Referrals for Dentistry services are made by a physician - e.
 Podiatry Services: Referrals for Podiatry services are made by a physician

 SUBJECT: Scope of Services

-Department of Medicine Chiefs Approval: Pharmacy and Therapeutics Approval:
+Rehabilitation Department Approval: Department of Medicine Chiefs Approval: Pharmacy and Therapeutics Approval: Medical Executive Committee Approval: Administration Approval: Professional Affairs Committee Approval: Board of Directors Approval: